x

 Group therapy involves a small group of peers facing the same challenges.
 Everyone is brought together by their shared desire to recover from addiction.
 A therapist or counselor oversees the group and guides the conversation.

-Ask the treatment program if they have a team of experienced mental health professionals who are trained to help patients with substance use disorders.
+Ask the treatment center if they have a team of experienced mental health professionals who are trained to help patients with substance use disorders.
 They will help decide which type of therapy is appropriate and most beneficial.

 4. What kind of support is available for family and loved ones?